Verification

 > Use this file to discover all available pages before exploring further.

-# Acceptance Verification
+# Verification

-## What Gets Verified
+## What drives verification

 <AccordionGroup>

-<Accordion title="Type Checking" icon="code">
+<Accordion title="Type checking" icon="code">

 </Accordion>